 If you have any questions, you can of course contact our customer contact center.
 You can call or email us.

-Consultation hours for questions about your personal situation
+Consultation hours for questions about your individual situation

-Have you read a lot of information, but do you still have questions about your personal situation?
-Then schedule an appointment for one of our consultation hours.
-You can then ask an employee questions about your application or about the documents you must provide.
-The appointment can take place both on location (in The Hague) and online.
+Have you read lots of information, but still have questions about your individual situation?
+Schedule an appointment for one of our consultation hours.
+You can then ask a member of our team questions about your application or the documents you need to submit.
+The appointment can take place at our office in The Hague or remotely remotely via video call.
 Dutch or English will be spoken during the appointment.
-Read more about our consultation hours and registration.
+Read more about our Read more about our consultation hours and registration.

 Phase 3: Apply for recognition of the diploma

-Everything prepared well?
+Is everything ready?
 Then you can apply for the recognition of your diploma.
-You follow the Declaration of Professional Competence procedure.
+You go through the Declaration of Professional Competence procedure.

 Once you have submitted your application, two parties have a role in processing your application: